 sudo zypper refresh

-To install the Alien software on your SUSE PC, execute the “sudo zypper install alien” command in the terminal and then press Y and Enter again to check and confirm the packages to be installed.
+You need to install the Alien software on your SUSE PC.
+To do this, run the command “sudo zypper install alien” in the terminal window.
+Then, press Y and Enter to see and agree to the packages for adding.

 sudo zypper install alien